• Skip to primary navigation

 BY SOFO ARCHON

-If you pay attention to what pharmaceutical companies have to say on the topic, you might come to believe that the cause of depression is chemical imbalance in the brain, and that the only way to treat it is by taking chemical drugs, and more specifically, antidepressants.
+If you pay attention to what pharmaceutical companies say on the topic, you might come to believe that the cause of depression is a chemical imbalance in the brain, and that the only way to treat it is by taking chemical drugs—more specifically, antidepressants.

-But here’s the truth pharmaceutical companies don’t want you to know: There is absolutely no evidence supporting the claim that depression is caused by chemical imbalance in the brain.
-Yet most people – including mental health “experts” such as psychiatrists – think otherwise, having fallen victim to the misinformation pharmaceutical companies spread in order to sell their products.
+But here’s the truth they don’t want you to know: there is no solid evidence supporting the claim that depression is caused by a chemical imbalance in the brain.
+Yet most people—including mental health “experts” such as psychiatrists—think otherwise, having fallen victim to misinformation spread by pharmaceutical companies in order to sell their products.

-Contrary to what pharmaceutical companies like us to believe, the body is not a machine that you can just tweak here and there with chemical substances and restore its health.
-Rather, the body is an organic unity, which is intrinsically connected to our psyche as well as our social and natural environment.
+Contrary to what Big Pharma would have us believe, the body is not a machine you can simply tweak with chemicals to restore health.
+Rather, the body is an organic unity, intrinsically connected to our psyche as well as our social and natural environment.
 Hence, you can’t treat a multidimensional condition like depression with the one-dimensional approach of just taking drugs.

-The good news is that, over the last few years there has been a slight yet noteworthy shift in approach when it comes to the treatment of depression.
-For example, more and more psychiatrists are becoming aware of the dangers of antidepressants, as well as the ineffectiveness of them alone in healing depression.
-As a result, many (although not most) psychiatrists are extra careful when to prescribe antidepressants, and when they do prescribe them they additionally advise their patients to engage in psychotherapy and other healing modalities, such as hypnosis, meditation, yoga, gardening, forest bathing and life coaching – all of which have been shown to be beneficial in treating depression.
+The good news is that, over the last few years, there has been a relatively small yet noteworthy shift in the approach to treating depression.
+More and more psychiatrists are becoming aware of the dangers of antidepressants, as well as the ineffectiveness of relying on them alone.
+As a result, many—though not most—psychiatrists are now more careful about prescribing them.
+And when they do prescribe, they often advise patients to also engage in psychotherapy and other healing modalities, such as hypnosis, meditation, yoga, gardening, forest bathing, and life coaching—all of which have been shown to help.

-But here’s one thing that nearly nobody in mental health care is talking about: changing society – and by that I mean our social systems and institutions.
-Psychiatrists and psychotherapists are focused on treating the individual, and their work’s goal is essentially to fix them so that they can become readjusted to society and function as “normal” people.
+But here’s one thing that almost nobody in mental health care is talking about: changing society—and by that, I mean our social systems and institutions.
+Psychiatrists and psychotherapists are focused on treating the individual, with the goal of “fixing” them so they can readjust to society and function as “normal” people.
 But what if society itself is sick?
-Then it’s not really the individuals that need fixing, but the social conditions that mess them up in the first place.
+Then, it isn’t really the individuals who need fixing, but the social conditions that damage them in the first place.

-For example, if someone is depressed due to stress caused by unemployment, then helping that individual heal from depression by finding her a job won’t do much to help minimize depression on a large social scale.
-Nor is it an effective, long-term strategy for dealing with depression on a personal level, for that individual might lose her job again due to the market’s inherent instability and competition.
-In comparison, a true, lasting solution would be changing our economic system from its very foundations so that it doesn’t produce unemployment anymore.
+For example, if someone is depressed due to the stress of unemployment, helping them find work won’t do anything to reduce depression on a larger scale.
+Nor is it an effective long-term solution for that person, since they might lose their job again due to the market’s inherent instability and competition.
+A true, lasting solution would be to change our economic system from its very foundations so that it no longer produces unemployment.
+The same can be said about loneliness, unfair working conditions, nature deprivation, and other causes of depression mentioned earlier—all of which are inevitable results of the social systems currently in place.

-Of course, supporting depressed individuals is important too, but if our goal is to deal with depression on a population level, then we need to address its root causes (the social systems) instead of merely its symptoms (the depressed individuals).
-An analogy I often give to illustrate my point is that of a sick tree which is producing sick leaves.
-One might try to treat the leaves one by one, but if the source of their sickness — that is, the tree — isn’t addressed, then there are extreme chances that the leaves won’t be healed.
-And even if one could somehow (maybe with some magical drug!) heal a leaf or two, the tree will still keep on producing new, sick leaves.
+Of course, supporting individuals with depression is important too.
+But if our goal is to address depression at the population level, then we must deal with its root causes—our social systems—rather than merely its symptoms, the depressed individuals.
+An analogy I often use to illustrate this point is that of a sick tree producing sick leaves.
+One might try to treat the leaves one by one, but if the source of their sickness—the tree—isn’t addressed, then chances are the leaves won’t be healed.
+And even if one could somehow—maybe with some magical drug!—heal a leaf or two, the tree would still keep producing new, sick leaves.

-That is the holistic understanding that we as a collective need to develop in order to effectively deal with depression.
-If we don’t, we will only achieve to perpetuate — and quite possibly worsen — this serious mental disorder that’s spreading like wildfire across the globe.
+That is the holistic understanding we need to develop in order to effectively deal with depression.
+If we don’t, we will only manage to perpetuate—and quite possibly worsen—this serious health condition that afflicts so many people across the globe.

 SHARETWEET